kubeflow/manifests/README.md

 - kfctl_basic_auth.yaml
 - kfctl_iap.yaml

 Both kfctl_basic_auth.yaml and kfctl_iap.yaml contain the contents of kfctl_default.yaml plus some additional changes specific to using basic_auth when the cluster is created and platform specific resources if the platform is **gcp**.
-This PR corrects this redundancy by using kustomize to combine a **gcp** overlay and/or a **basic_auth** overlay.
+This redundancy is eliminated by using kustomize to combine a **gcp** overlay and/or a **basic_auth** overlay.
 Additionally, due to pipeline refactoring, the kustomize package manager has split the bundled pipeline component in ksonnet to a set of individual pipeline targets.
 This results in the following:

 ```
 config